There are four main levels of events within Special Olympics; local, regional, national and international.

 National Games are held on a residential basis.
 For some athletes, going to National Games is the first time they’ve travelled away from home.
 In the lead-up to World Games, athletes must participate in National Games to be considered for selection.

-The Hamilton National Summer Games will be bringing over 1,600 athletes and coaches, and 600 volunteers, to Hamilton for 5 days of ceremonies and competition across 10 sports in 8 venues.
+The 2021 National Summer Games, which were held in December 2022 after begin postponed for 12 months due to the COVID-19 pandemic, brought over 1,000 athletes and coaches, and 600 volunteers, to Hamilton for five days of ceremonies and competition across 10 sports in eight venues.

 Special Olympics World Summer Games and World Winter Games are each held every four years.
 Special Olympics World Games are multi-day sports competitions that gather athletes from around the world.
 Competition is available in a variety of season-specific sports.